JoffreyMa/ssl-cifar10/README.md

 The training script will train the Wide ResNet-28-2 model using the FixMatch algorithm on the CIFAR-10 dataset with 250 randomly selected labeled images.
 The test loss and test accuracy will be printed for each epoch, and the trained model will be saved as fixmatch_wide_resnet.pth.

+## Code organisation

+Directories in this repository are organized as follows.

+* data: Host the CIFAR-10 dataset when downloaded
+* models: Contains the trained models
+* ssl-cifar10: Scripts of the project
+* venv: Virtual environment, I advise you create a venv.
+* wandb: Location of wandb log files, similarly to the runs directory of Tensorboard.

 ## Files

+* dataset.py: Custom torch Dataset to apply appropriate transformations to labeled/unlabeled data.
-* wide_resnet.py: Contains the implementation of the Wide ResNet-28-2 model.
+* ema.py: Exponential Moving Average version of the trained model.
+* evaluate.py: Evaluate the performances of FixMatch in a way compatible with WandB.
 * fixmatch.py: Contains the implementation of the FixMatch algorithm.
-* utils.py: Contains utility functions for creating data loaders.
 * main.py: The main script to run the training and evaluation.
+* utils.py: Contains utility functions for creating data loaders with the custom datasets.
+* wide_resnet.py: Contains the implementation of the Wide ResNet-28-2 model.

 ## References